 Based in Philadelphia and Washington, D.C., the Group represents individuals and companies located throughout the United States and abroad.
 The Group focuses on criminal and civil fraud and corruption investigations involving the False Claims Act, health care, tax offenses, energy, federal procurement, financial and securities violations, the Foreign Corrupt Practices Act (FCPA), public corruption, cybercrime, and environmental violations, among others.

-The Group is led by four Principals, including former federal prosecutors from the U.S. Attorney’s Office for the Eastern District of Pennsylvania and the U.S. Department of Justice.
+The Group is led by three Principals, including former federal prosecutors from the U.S. Attorney’s Office for the Eastern District of Pennsylvania and the U.S. Department of Justice.

-- John Joseph, the former Deputy Chief of the Civil Division of the U.S. Attorney's Office, in charge of all the affirmative fraud and environmental enforcement litigation within the Eastern District, and Trial Attorney with the Department of Justice Civil Fraud Division;
+- John Joseph, the former Deputy Chief of the Civil Division of the U.S. Attorney's Office, in charge of all the affirmative fraud and environmental enforcement litigation within the Eastern District, and Trial Attorney with the Department of Justice Civil Fraud Division, and Group Chair;

 - Abe Rein, whose practice focuses on the intersection of technology and the law, advising clients on legal aspects of data security, social media compliance, electronic discovery, the application of certain constitutional rights in a digital era, and related topics.

 - They are joined by Principals and Associates with substantial in-house and industry-specific experience, all of whom combine to provide seamless representation and counseling for all phases of investigation and litigation.

 The Group has extensive experience with federal and state enforcement agencies, including the Department of Justice, FBI, IRS, SEC, EPA, ICE, DEA, state Attorney Generals offices, and the Offices of Inspector General (OIG) for the Departments of Health & Human Services, FDA, Defense, Transportation and Labor.